 Pituitary tumors can either produce extra cortisol directly in their own tissue or produce extra ACTH, which then triggers production of more cortisol.
 The severity of Cushing’s disease caused by pituitary adenomas is determined by factors including the size of the tumor, how much it has progressed before being detected, how quickly it grows, whether it spreads to other parts of the body (called pituitary carcinomas) and how much the tumor secretes hormones.

-Cushing’s Disease or Cushing’s Syndrome Caused by Medications and Lifestyle:
+Cushing’s Syndrome Caused by Medications and Lifestyle:

 Another common reason that cortisol levels can rise is due to medications that increase cortisol, which are called glucocorticoids and include commonly prescribed steroids, such as prednisone.
 People take glucocorticoids most often to treat wounds, heal from surgery or organ transplants, or help conditions including autoimmune disorders, allergies, or asthma and rheumatoid arthritis.